Explore the beauty of Scotland, Northern Ireland, and the Republic of Ireland as you traverse these Celtic countries by rail.

 The Kimpton Charlotte Square is a 4-Star hotel in Edinburgh, overlooking some of the most beautiful private garden squares.
 The hotel is situated at the heart of the city's New Town, which is a UNESCO World Heritage site.
 The rooms are furnished with tuckboxes, robes, and yoga mats to ensure maximum comfort for all guests.
 The hotel has a spa service (payable locally), an indoor pool, fitness center, fixed wine hour in the evenings, and dry cleaning and laundry services (payable locally).

-Cruachan Hotel, Fort William
+Cruachan Hotel, Fort William (or similar)

 The Cruachan Hotel in Fort William is a 3-Star hotel overlooking Loch Linnhe and the Morven Hills beyond.
 The hotel has a terrace offering panoramic views of the loch and surrounding landscapes, while each en suite room has a bedside lamp, hairdryer, Wi-Fi access, tea & coffee making facilities, a spacious desk area, and an iron and ironing board (on request).
 The in-house restaurant serves diverse cuisine, and the bar offers a variety of drinks that can be enjoyed alongside the tranquil views.